 - The child’s mother must be entitled to paid maternity leave;

-- The child must be a Singapore citizen; and
+- The child must be a Singapore citizen or, would have been a Singapore citizen in the case of a stillborn child; and

 - The employed father qualifies for paid paternity leave.